Lissy93/dashy/docs/status-indicators.md

 ```
 If the URL you are checking is not using HTTPS, then you may need to disable the rejection of insecure requests.
 This can be done by setting `statusCheckAllowInsecure` to true for a given item.

+If you get an error, like `Service Unavailable: Server resulted in a fatal error`, even when it's definitely online, this is most likely caused by missing the protocol.
+Don't forget to include `https://` (or whatever protocol) before the URL, and ensure that if needed, you've specified the port.

+Currently, the status check needs a page to be rendered, so if this URL in your browser does not return anything, then status checks will not work.
+This may be modified in the future, but in the meantime, a fix would be to make your own status service, which just checks if your app responds with whatever code you'd like, and then return a 200 plus renders an arbitrary message.
+Then just point `statusCheckUrl` to your custom page.

+For further troubleshooting, use an application like [Postman](https://postman.com) to diagnose the issue.
+Set the parameter to `GET`, and then make a call to: `https://[url-of-dashy]/ping/?&url=[service-url]`.
+Where the service URL must have first been encoded (e.g. with `encodeURIComponent()` or [urlencoder.io](https://www.urlencoder.io/))

 If you're serving Dashy though a CDN, instead of using the Node server or Docker image, then the Node endpoint that makes requests will not be available to you, and all requests will fail.
 A workaround for this may be implemented in the future, but in the meantime, your only option is to use the Docker or Node deployment method.

-For further troubleshooting, use an application like [Postman](https://postman.com) to diagnose the issue.

 ## How it Works